-At first, you’ll probably feel a bit uncomfortable in your new position, and that’s ok.
+At first, you’ll probably feel uncomfortable in your new position, and that’s okay.
 After a while, you should feel as though you fit right in.

-Here is a great video (which is only five minutes!) with some do's and don'ts of interning from Jackie Fern.
-Jackie has interned at some pretty high-power companies, so she really knows what she's talking about.
-In this video, she gives some great insight on ways you can prove you belong in this company starting the minute you walk through the door.
+Here is a great video (only five minutes!) with some do’s and don’ts of interning from Jackie Fern.
+Jackie has interned at high-power companies and knows what she’s talking about.
+In this video, she gives some great insight into ways you can prove you belong in this company starting the minute you walk through the door.

 If you follow these basic rules, people will notice that you are an asset to the team, trust me.